 - If the solicitor does not win your case, then you are not obligated to pay anything in the form of legal fees.

-- At no-point, while the claim is on-going would you be required to pay a surprise fee.
+- At no point while the cycle accident claims are ongoing would you be required to pay a surprise fee.

 - There are no start-up costs.
 Allowing you to begin your case as soon as possible.

 - No Win No Fee means you will pay the solicitor an agreed percentage of your compensation.
 Therefore, you only pay if compensation is secured, and don’t worry, it is capped by law.